Last updated on September 15th, 2021

 The CBT-E manual indicates a number of criteria that rule out the approach.
 If your youngster has lost a lot of weight (more than 20 per cent or so), or presents a health risk or a suicide risk, or has co-existing psychiatric problems, or refuses to engage in individual treatment, you cannot use CBT-E outpatient treatment right away.
 The manual recommends a preliminary intervention such as family therapy.
 If your child has clinical depression as well as an eating disorder, the therapist might want that to be treated first.

-Above: therapists' manuals by Waller, then Fairburn, then self-help books by Waller, then Fairburn
+Above: manuals aimed at therapists, by Waller, then Fairburn, then two books aimed at adolescents by Grave.
+Followed by self-help books by Waller, then Fairburn

 My experience with CBT